 Since marrying Sergey, Masha finds her world dictated by the seemingly endless humdrum routines of matrimony: breakfast in the mornings, reading in the afternoons, a formal dinner in the evenings with Sergey, his severe, often rigid mother, and their servants, piano practice at sunrise, and maybe a late snack at midnight.
-Her life becomes a ceaseless, unvarying stream of schedules and rituals.
+Her life becomes a ceaseless, unvarying stream of schedules.
 No excitement.
+No spontaneity.
 No surprise.
-No spontaneity.
 Eventually Masha begins to yearn for something new, something novel to distinguish each unexceptional day from the next.
 She hungers for the thrilling pulse of the city, for each day to unfold before her like the unwrapping of a present, inconceivable and unexpected:

 “I wanted movement and not a calm course of existence.
 I wanted excitement and the chance to sacrifice myself for my love.
 I felt it in myself a superabundance of energy which found no outlet in our quiet life.”